scalawithcats/scala-with-cats/src/pages/type-classes/anatomy.md

 ```

 We can use `implicitly` to summon any value from implicit scope.
-We simply provide the type we want to summon and `implicitly` does the rest:
+We provide the type we want and `implicitly` does the rest:

 ```tut:book
 import JsonWriterInstances._